Cats and the Internet: Maru

-Maru (まる, Japanese: circle or round) (May 24, 2007 - September 6, 2025) was a male Scottish Fold (straight variety) cat in Japan who became popular on YouTube.
+Maru (まる, Japanese: circle or round) (May 24, 2007 – September 6, 2025) was a male Scottish Fold (straight variety) cat in Japan who became popular on YouTube.
 As of September 2025, videos with Maru have been viewed over 578 million times.
 Videos featuring Maru have an average of 800,000 views each, and he is mentioned often in print and televised media discussing Internet celebrities.
-Maru is the "most famous cat on the internet."
+Maru has been dubbed "the most famous cat on the internet."

 Maru's owner posts videos under the account name 'mugumogu'.
-His owner is almost never seen in the videos, although the video titled "Maru's ear cleaning" (2008) is an exception.
+His owner is almost never seen in the videos.
+(Note: although the video titled Maru's ear cleaning is an exception.)
 The videos include title cards in English and Japanese setting up and describing the events, and often show Maru playing in cardboard boxes, indicated by "I love a box!" in his first video.

 Colonel Meow

-Colonel Meow (adopted October 11, 2011 – January 29, 2014) was a male Himalayan–Persian crossbreed cat, who holds the 2014 Guinness world record for the longest fur on a cat (9 in).
+Colonel Meow (adopted October 11, 2011 (Note: According to the owners, October 11, 2011, is not the cat's birth date, but the date of his adoption; his birth date is unknown.) – January 29, 2014) was a male Himalayan–Persian crossbreed cat, who holds the 2014 Guinness world record for the longest fur on a cat (9 in).
 He became an Internet celebrity when his owners posted pictures of his scowling face to Facebook and Instagram.
 He was known by his hundreds of thousands of followers as an "adorable fearsome dictator", a "prodigious Scotch drinker" and "the angriest cat in the world".